-Fort Leonard Wood, Missouri - Temporary Buildings of World War II
+Fort Leonard Wood, Missouri: Temporary Buildings of World War II

 - Address:

-- Nebraska Avenue, Fort Leonard Wood, MO
+- Nebraska Ave., Fort Leonard Wood, MO

 - Directions: